LuisSala/aws-lambda-zombie-workshop/README-BOXWORKS.md

 3\.
 Visit the "awshackers" team workspace: https://c9.io/awshackers

 4\.
-Clone the "awshackers/hackathon" workspace.
+Clone the "awshackers/hackathon" workspace by visiting https://c9.io/luissala/hackathon and select the "Clone" button.
 Ensure you uniquely name the workspace.

 5\.
 Open your newly-cloned workspace.